EU targets ministers, UAE firm in latest Syria sanctions

 Also placed on the EU sanctions list were Mohamed Farahat, vice-president of finance at Tri-Ocean Energy, an Egyptian oil trading firm, and Abdelhamid Khamis Abdullah, chairman of Beirut-based Overseas Petroleum Trading Co, another oil trader.

-Both companies were added to the list in July, accused of organising covert oil shipments to Syria.
+Both companies were added to the list in July, accused of organizing covert oil shipments to Syria.

-Tuesday's decision brings the total of people on the EU's Syria sanctions list to 211 and the number of companies or other organisations to 63.
+Tuesday's decision brings the total of people on the EU's Syria sanctions list to 211 and the number of companies or other organizations to 63.

 EU governments agreed on Monday to ban the export of jet fuel to Syria because it is being used for air attacks on civilians, but that decision will not take effect until legal texts have been drawn up.